kedro-org/kedro/docs/source/03_tutorial/03_set_up_data.md

   filepath: data/01_raw/reviews.csv
 ```

-To check whether Kedro can load the data correctly, open a `kedro ipython` session and run:
+To check whether Kedro can load the data correctly, open a `kedro ipython` (you may have to install ipython: `pip install ipython') session and run:

 ```python
 companies = catalog.load("companies")